tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # PSK Security Properties {#sec-properties}

-When using external PSK authentication, the use of previously established PSKs allows TLS nodes to authenticate the endpoint identities.
+The use of a previously established PSK allows TLS nodes to authenticate the endpoint identities.
 It also offers other benefits, including resistance to attacks in presence of quantum computes;
 see {{entropy}} for related discussion.
 However, these keys do not provide privacy protection of endpoint identities, nor do they provide non-repudiation (one endpoint in a connection can deny the conversation); see {{endpoint-privacy}}